MCAT Physical Chemistry Tutor: Chem/Phys Section Topics & Strategies

 Develop Section-Specific Timing

-With 95 minutes for 59 questions, you have roughly 8.5 minutes per passage (including its questions) and about 1 minute per discrete.
-Practice with timed section drills to build the pacing instincts you need on test day.
-Flag difficult questions and return to them rather than getting stuck and losing time.
+You have about 8.5 minutes per passage and 1 minute per standalone question.
+Practice with timed drills to build the pacing you need on test day.
+Flag hard questions and come back to them.
+Never get stuck on one problem and lose time elsewhere.

 Dr. Donnelly's Systematic Approach to Chem/Phys

-Dr. Stuart Donnelly holds a Ph.D. from Oxford University and has spent over twenty years helping students conquer the most challenging sections of the MCAT.
-His approach to the Chem/Phys section is built on three pillars:
+Dr. Stuart Donnelly holds a Ph.D. from Oxford University and has spent over twenty years working as a private physical chemistry tutor and MCAT specialist.
+His Chem/Phys approach rests on three pillars: